nushell/nushell.github.io/src/content/docs/blog/2020-08-23-year_of_nushell.md

 author: The Nu Authors
 author_site: https://twitter.com/nu_shell
 author_image: https://www.nushell.sh/blog/images/nu_logo.png
-excerpt: Hard to imagine that it's already been a year since Nu first went public.
+description: Hard to imagine that it's already been a year since Nu first went public.
 A year later and we've learned a lot, and made a few mistakes along the way.
 In this post, we look back over the year and see how we did and where we might be going in the future.
 ---

 # One year of Nushell